General Questions

 Smile spending research: Estimating the True Cost of Retirement

 • Dynamic spending withdraws 5% of your investment portfolio in the first year.
 In the following years, if the inflation-adjusted amount falls below 4% of the portfolio, the distribution rises to 4%.
 Conversely, if it exceeds 6% of the portfolio, spending is limited to 6% of the portfolio.
 Dynamic spending is a simplified version of the Guyton-Klinger guardrails spending strategy.
+Actual portfolio withdrawals may be offset by non-portfolio income sources such as Social Security, employment, and pension.

 Dynamic spending research: When It Comes to Retirement Spending, Flexibility Pays